Our Curriculum Intent

 - Take their place in society as informed, confident and responsible citizens

-Details of the content of the subjects offered at GCSE can be found via the links on the left of this page.
+Details of the content of each of the subjects offered at GCSE can be found via the links on the right and side of this page.

 Key Stage 3

-The curriculum at Key Stage 3 builds upon the National Curriculum at Key Stage 2 to ensure that students are fully prepared for Key Stage 4.
-Students study a range of subjects:
+The curriculum at Key Stage 3 builds upon the National Curriculum at Key Stage 2.
+Students study a broad range of subjects to prepare them for the opportunities, responsibilities and experiences in the next phase of their life.

 Key Stage 3 is taught in Years 7-9.
 Core subjects (English, Mathematics and Science) may begin the GCSE program of study earlier, in Year 9.